Hope Lutheran Church ELCA · Farmington Hills, MI

 Southeast Michigan Synod Task Forces

-Through the Southeastern Michigan Synod, we engage in a variety of shared ministries, including focused work in diversity, immigration, and refugee support.
+Through the Southeastern Michigan Synod, we engage in shared ministries, including focused work in diversity, immigration, and refugee support.

 Diversity Task Force on Sexual Orientation and Gender Expression